-Potential enabling actions that would help to align value chain design and/or optimization with circular models include the following:
+Potential enabling actions that would help to redesign and/or optimize value chains in accordance with circular models include:

 While it is widely acknowledged that collaboration is key in the transition to a circular economy, there are challenges to collaboration when it comes to the competitive position of individual companies.
 The first barrier is the costs of the transition (e.g. R&D, asset investments, digital infrastructure) and the questions around who should foot the bill.
 Second, competition with (often cheaper) virgin materials makes the business case for recovery managers relatively uneconomic and hence less desirable.
 Delivering a new product instead of an existing one that breaks down is usually cheaper simply because the design of current products mainly emphasizes function; it does not take repair into account.
 In addition, products that are sold with repair or refurbishment options have shown high costs associated with transportation activities (i.e. beginning with when products are sent back to producers for refurbishment).
 Third, there is an existing mismatch between the supply and demand of non-virgin (secondary) raw materials.
 Many argue for the need for a “circular product policy framework” that would aim to ensure a level playing field for global competition.
 Such a framework might include minimum mandatory standards such as circular design characteristics (an example is Fairphone, which created a smartphone that is designed for longevity, easy repair, and modular upgrades) digital accessibility through a product passport, preventing waste status of products where circular strategies remain reasonable, and more.